sanahmed/PhaME/docs/introduction.rst

   - The name of the project.
 All the important downstream output filenames will have the specified project name as their prefix.

 6. `cdsSNPS`
   - This option allows users to parse SNPs based on their position into coding and non-coding sequences.
 It can be turned ON (0) or OFF (1).
 If turned ON, the picked reference genome must have a corresponding gff file.
-This option must be tunred ON for molecular evolution analysis.
+This option is automatically turned ON, if Molecular evolutionary analyses is turned ON (see below).

 7. `buildSNPdb`
   - This option will turn ON (1) or OFF (0) database creation, which is essentially all possible pairwise alignment of all genomes in `refdir`.
 Turning this ON will significantly increase the runtime.